-The Injury Biomechanics group at AB Forensics apply mechanical engineering principals to understand the structure, function and injury tolerance of the human body.
+The Injury Biomechanics group at AB Forensics apply mechanical engineering principles to understand the structure, function and injury tolerance of the human body.
 We use our expertise to determine the most likely cause of injury across a wide range of incidents including Motor Vehicle Collisions, Sports and Recreational Activity, and Slip, Trip and Falls.

 MOTOR VEHICLE COLLISIONS

 Motor Vehicle Collisions across Canada resulted in over 140,000 injuries in 2019, and included over 1,700 fatalities and over 8,900 serious injuries.
-Contributing factors included distraction, speed (driving to fast), impairment (under the influence), fatigue, environmental factors, vehicle factors and other human factors.
+Contributing factors included distraction, speed (driving too fast), impairment (under the influence), fatigue, environmental factors, vehicle factors and other human factors.

 Injury Biomechanics can be used effectively in Motor Vehicle Collision insurance claims to help determine the most likely cause of injury (to driver, occupants and pedestrians), seat belt use and effectiveness, air-bag use and effectiveness, occupant and pedestrian kinematics, and driver identification.